VolantTyler/Arcade-Game/README.md

 * [Learning](#learning)

-Note: Due to the large volume of comments in the starter code, I have preceded all of my original code additions with //mycode
+Note: Due to the large volume of starter code provided, I have preceded all of my original code additions with //mycode

 ## Purpose

 This third project of the Udacity Front-End Web Developer Nanodegree (FEND) instructed me to build a functional Javascript version of the arcade game Frogger.
 I refined my understanding of JavaScript in this project by following object-oriented programming throughout.

-## How to Run
+## How_to_Run

 Option 1: Visit http://arcadegame.volantweb.com/ for a live, functioning version of the game.
 (And then visit volantweb.com to see more of my recent clients!)